ADF-2024/pydeploy/README.md

 ### Configuration

 1. **Start the Deploy tool for the first time.
-It will notice there is no config.yaml and ask for your ftp/sftp credentials to create one. **:
+It will notice there is no config.yaml and ask for your ftp/sftp credentials to create one.**:
     Run the following command and follow the prompts to add a new connection:
     ```sh
     python deploy.py
+    ```

+    Alternatively, you can copy the `config.yaml.example` to `config.yaml` and create a target on your own.
+    Note that you will need to encrypt the FTP password with base64 manually.
+    ```sh
+    cp config.yaml.example config.yaml
     ```

 ### Usage